bct-sales/go-backend/documentation/running-locally.md

       --role string         Role of the user (admin, seller, cashier)
 ```

-This help tells us we can use
+This tells us we can use

 ```
 $ ./bctbackend.exe user add --id 1 --password admin --role admin
 ```

-This adds a user with id 1, password set to `admin`, and is given the role of an admin.
+This adds a user with id 1, password set to `admin`, and is given the role of admin.
-If you go back to your browser, you should be able to log in with `1` and `admin`.
+If you go back to your browser, you should be able to log in using `1` and `admin` as login and password.

 ## Adding a Seller